YottaDB/YDBDoc/MessageRecovery/errors.rst

 PERMGENDIAG, Permissions: Proc(uid:uuuu,gid:gggg), DB File(uid:vvvv,gid:hhhh,perm:pppp), Lib File(gid:iiii,perm:qqqq), Group Mem(opener:jjjj,owner:kkkk)

-Run Time Information: This shows the permissions involved in resource creation for the process, the associated database file, the libgtmshr and the process group membership.
+Run Time Information: This shows the permissions involved in resource creation for the process, the associated database file, the libyottadb and the process group membership.

 Action: Typically none, but if you have a permission issue, use this key information for diagnosis.